Read more about

-Australia is home to some of the most highly respected tertiary learning institutions on the planet.
+Australia is home to some of the top universities in the world and also to some of the world's top cities for students.
 These world-renowned universities provide higher education for thousands of students, both Australian and international.
 Apart from education, these institutions of higher learning are also prestigious research centers which have supported some research facilities and inventions.
 Australia has a total of 38 public universities that are mostly established through Acts of Parliament.
 These universities have set up satellite campuses in Australia and overseas through a partnership with foreign governments.
 These universities have produced some of the notable personalities in and out of Australia.

 Queensland University is one of the leading public research universities in Australia, and is located in Brisbane.
 The university was established in 1909 by an act of state parliament and is renowned for business and life sciences.
 Important inventions pioneered by the University include the Human Papillomavirus (HPV) vaccine for cervical cancer.
 The university enrolls about 37,000 undergraduate and 13,802 postgraduate students.
 Notable alumni from the university include Peter C. Doherty, Geoffrey Rush, and Tim Munro.
 The university supports research, especially in science, medicine, and technology.